Eldred Township UTV / ATV Road Permit Application & Rules for Siltop pass holders. Download the application below.

 Facebook riders blog page: Search Facebook for "Siltop Riding Group".
 Membership is restricted to pass holders.
 Please provide your control number to be admitted.
 Please either click the "join" button or message Lisa Scully Catarouche on FaceBook or by e-mail at email@example.com If you ride on a passenger waiver and don't have your own control number, please use the control number of the passholder you ride with.

-- Siltop is a family riding area: Families bring children and elderly parents on the trails.
+- Siltop is a family riding area, not an ATV Park: Families bring children and elderly parents on the trails.
 It is important to keep speed down and be respectful to others.
 Spinning the tires and throwing rocks not only damage the trails, but they can hurt someone.
 Siltop volunteers have invested a lot of hard work and expense in rocking and fixing trails so they will be safe for Siltop riders.
 The ground is soft in poor drainage areas and deep ruts are easy to make.
 Experienced riders learn that the steady, slow application of the throttle while in 4WD will pull you through most mud holes.
 High RPM aggressive spinning of tires deepens ruts and high sides the machine (frame rests on ground preventing tire traction).
 While it might be fun for the rider throwing mud in the air, the next machine can’t get through because the mud hole has deep ruts.
 Please don’t trash the trails for others by spinning deep ruts in soft muddy areas.

 - PASSENGER WAIVERS: It is important that no pass holder bring a passenger on the property before completing a waiver.
 It only takes a minute to do via the website on the membership tab.
 Ken has been actively stopping riders to verify that passengers have signed a waiver.
 Those that cannot demonstrate they have signed a passenger waiver will be asked to leave the property immediately.
 Signing a waiver is a non-negotiable requirement for anyone who enters the property and serves to protect the landowner from lawsuits which would destroy the opportunity every pass holder has to enjoy the property.